A Chronic Pain Relief Alternative

 In fact, far beyond joint replacement pain issues, you may be experiencing chronic pain symptoms in any part of your musculoskeletal system.
 And you may have tried an epidural, other injections, or other treatments without success.

-One of the alternatives that Main Line Spine considers to help patients alleviate pain in these situations is a very small and localized micro-neurostimulation device that uses an external battery, called StimQ PNS.
+One of the alternatives that Main Line Spine considers to help patients alleviate pain in these situations are very small and localized peripheral nerve, micro-neurostimulation devices.

 What Is Neurostimulation?